 BC Security Guards will do foot patrols of locations for a set number of times per shift.

 A common task for a BC Security Guard will be checking mechanical rooms for any unusual signs or potential health and safety issues.
+Cities such as Vancouver have a lot of condo and apartment buildings.
+Many of these buildings employ local BC Security Guards to check their mechanical rooms.

 BC Security Guards watch for hazards and fill out hazard reports (BC Guards write a lot of reports).